greg-raven/Impeachment-Chronicles/_posts/2023-01-26-schiff-lying-to-media.md

 ---
-title: 'To jog the media's memory, here's a supercut of Congressman Adam Schiff lying to them'
+title: "To jog the media's memory, here's a supercut of Congressman Adam Schiff lying to them"
 layout: post
 author:
 - Bill D'Agostino